-Depending on your project needs and what you’re trying to achieve, this small variety of blocks makes for a vast variety of uses.
-Like any other tool, how you use them is key.
+Depending on your project needs and what you’re trying to achieve, this small variety of concrete blocks makes for a vast variety of uses.
+Like any other tool, how you use your concrete block is key.

 The Standard Concrete Block